curl/curl-for-win/README.md

 - We verify components using SHA-256 hashes and PGP signatures where provided.
 - We build [reproducible](https://reproducible-builds.org/) binaries,
   producing the same hash given the same input sources and C compiler.
-- Patching policy: No locally maintained patches.
+- Patching policy: No local patches.
 We may apply patches if already merged upstream or &mdash; for showstoppers &mdash; had them submitted with fair confidence of getting merged.
 - We plan to switch the default TLS backend to BoringSSL.
 This fixes a long-standing [vulnerability](https://curl.se/docs/CVE-2019-5443.html).
 It also makes binaries 30% smaller.
 Downsides are no API/ABI guaranties, pthread